acrossoffwest/genealogy-tree/readme.md

 ## Features
 This application uses Bahasa Indonesia and English based on `config.locale`.

+### Users can't register to system directly.
+Users adding possible only by already added users.

 ### Logic Concept
 1. A person can have one father
 2. A person can have one mother